-When I was diagnosed with celiac disease in April 2012, I knew little about nutrition.
+I knew little about nutrition when I was diagnosed with celiac disease in April 2012.
 In my quest to feel normal, I filled my plate with gluten-free packaged foods.
-I ate gluten-free cookies, gluten-free breads and gluten-free pastas, all products that were devoid of any redeeming qualities and certainly no fiber.
+I ate gluten-free cookies, bread, and pasta, all products devoid of redeeming qualities and certainly no fiber.

-I learned that a lot of people suffering from celiac disease or gluten sensitivities also were not getting enough fiber in their diets.
-Mainstay fiber sources, like wheat, rye and barley, were now off limits, robbing us of the usual fiber sources prevalent in today’s Standard American Diet.
+I learned that many people suffering from celiac disease or gluten sensitivities also were not getting enough fiber in their diets.
+Mainstay high-fiber food sources, like wheat, rye, and barley, were now off-limits, robbing the gluten-free community of these common fiber sources.

 What is Fiber?